christopher-dG/go-obs-websocket/README.md

 	log.Println("streaming:", resp.Streaming)

-	// Set the amount of time we can wait for a response. obsws.SetReceiveTimeout(time.Second)
+	// Set the amount of time we can wait for a response. obsws.SetReceiveTimeout(time.Second * 2)

 	// Send and receive a request synchronously. req = obsws.NewGetStreamingStatusRequest()
 	// Note that we create a new request,
-	// because requests have IDs that must be unique.a
+	// because requests have IDs that must be unique.
 	// This will block for up to two seconds, since we set a timeout. resp, err = req.SendReceive(c)
 	if err != nil {